OMGdaDPS/stuff/README.md

 ## A collection of things that I am working on or have finished, for everyone.
 Please use what you want!
+Also contains things that aren't mine, but that I find useful.

 #### Things that you will find here:
 - Things that I believe are neccessary after an install, for my systems (probably written in a script of some sort)